MORE ABOUT

 Every day, people around the world are forced to make an impossible decision - to leave their homes or stay and face war, persecution, human rights abuses and the effects of the climate crisis.
 Our right to seek asylum is protected by international law.
 Yet routes to safety are not guaranteed.
 People seeking refuge, including many thousands of children every year, face dangerous journeys to uncertain futures, persecution and discrimination.

 Our partners Safe Passage International exist to fight for safe routes to be opened and work with refugee families to reunite in safety.
 They want to see the family reunion rules fixed so that children can safely reunite with family in the UK, countries working together to welcome refugees, the right to seek protection restored and an end to the hostile environment.
-We stand in solidarity with this work, including their current specific projects on supporting young people in Afghanistan, Gaza and Ukraine with family reunification.
+We stand in solidarity with this work, including their specific projects on supporting young people in Afghanistan, Ukraine, Gaza and Sudan with family reunification.

 While the majority of unaccompanied children claiming asylum in the UK supported by Safe Passage International are from Afghanistan, Eritrea, Iran, Sudan and Syria, children from many other countries and regions around the world are being displaced from their homes every day and in many cases this rarely reaches the mainstream news.